malach-it/vc-decentralized-status/SPECIFICATION.md

 On top of the [Verifiable Credentials Data Model v2.0 Terminology](https://www.w3.org/TR/vc-data-model-2.0/#terminology) the following terms will be used:

 - __verifiable credential status__: The status of a verifiable credential at a given point in time.
 The different statuses give information about the validity of the verifiable credential data.
-This information can be given for a set of verifiable credentials providing the status of each piece of information in a more convenient way.
+This information can be given for a set of claims providing the status of each piece of information in a more convenient way.
 - __status information__
 - __status token__
 - __status table__